aglushkov/serega/README.md

 ### Selecting Fields

-By default all attributes are serialized (except marked as `hide: true`).
+By default, all attributes are serialized (except marked as `hide: true`).

-We can provide **modifiers** to select only needed attributes:
+We can provide **modifiers** to select only the action_nameneeded attributes:

 - *only* - lists attributes to serialize;
 - *except* - lists attributes to not serialize;
-- *with* - lists attributes to serialize additionally (By default all attributes are exposed and will be serialized, but some attributes can be hidden when they are defined with `hide: true` option, more on this below. `with` modifier can be used to expose such attributes).
+- *with* - lists attributes to serialize additionally (By default all attributes are exposed and will be serialized, but some attributes can be hidden when they are defined with the `hide: true` option, more on this below. `with` modifier can be used to expose such attributes).

-Modifiers can be provided as Hash, Array, String, Symbol or their combinations.
+Modifiers can be provided as Hash, Array, String, Symbol, or their combinations.

 With plugin [string_modifiers][string_modifiers] we can provide modifiers as single `String` with attributes split by comma `,` and nested values inside brackets `()`, like: `username,enemies(username,email)`.
-This can be very useful to accept list of fields in **GET** requests.
+This can be very useful to accept the list of fields in **GET** requests.

-When provided non-existing attribute, `Serega::AttributeNotExist` error will be raised.
-This error can be muted with `check_initiate_params: false` parameter.
+When a non-existing attribute is provided, the `Serega::AttributeNotExist` error will be raised.
+This error can be muted with the `check_initiate_params: false` parameter.

 ```ruby
 class UserSerializer < Serega